CodisLabs/codis/README.md

 Codis is a proxy based high performance Redis cluster solution written in Go.
 It is production-ready and widely used at [wandoujia.com](http://wandoujia.com) and many companies.
 You can see [Codis Releases](https://github.com/CodisLabs/codis/releases) for latest and most stable realeases.

 ##Donation
-Donate if you want to support us maintaining this porject.
+Donate if you want to help us maintaining this project.
 Thank you!
 [See this issue for details](https://github.com/CodisLabs/codis/issues/976)

 ##Compared with Twemproxy and Redis Cluster